 A lot can be said about Marlin Dginguerian, as an expert Realtor, however the expression ‘Rising Star’ really sums it up nicely!

-As with most power agents in the real estate industry, Marlin studied business in college; and to this day she uses the knowledge gained in school to aid her in successfully closing transactions.
+As with most powerful agents in the real estate industry, Marlin studied business in college; and to this day she uses the knowledge gained in school to aid her in successfully closing transactions.
 Post-college Marlin took a job in the tech sector, where she managed a prominent e-commerce company and played a pivotal role in the day to day operations.

 After honing her skills, and helping grow the company for five years, Marlin decided that she wanted to work in an industry where she could utilize her interpersonal skills and really make a difference in her clients’ lives.
 Real estate was exactly what she was looking for, as it afforded her this exact opportunity.